 Your Mortgage Interest

-As a buyer and seller of Central New Jersey real estate, you’re likely to encounter many instances where you find yourself borrowing money.
+As a buyer and seller of Newark real estate, you’re likely to encounter many instances where you find yourself borrowing money.
 With a loan also comes interest, but the good news is that you will be able to deduct these amounts.
 Your mortgage interest, points, and insurance costs can all be deducted from your taxes this year.
 The only limitation is on loans of $750k or more.
 Previously, this amount had been capped at one million.
 You interest costs can really add up, so make sure you have an accurate picture of how much you are paying in interest expenses each year.

-When filing your taxes as a real estate owner in Central New Jersey, you’ll want to consult a professional CPA for their guidance and advice.
+When filing your taxes as a real estate owner in Newark, you’ll want to consult a professional CPA for their guidance and advice.
 A talented CPA will help you leverage every tax break and deduction available to you.
 They will provide you with the guidance and knowledge you need when it comes to big purchases and the effects of these purchases on your taxes.
 There are many other things that will affect your taxes this year in addition to what’s mentioned above.
 The 20% pass-through deduction is a huge recent change that allows 20% of your income to pass through tax-free.
 Of course, there are some qualifications to be met, but this and many other recent changes to the tax laws can greatly affect your real estate profits!